 You can store the fibrous and rhizomatous Begonia flower inside while keeping the tuberous Begonia flower outside during the seed formation process.

-Steps to Extract the Seeds from the Begonia Plant
+Steps to Harvest the Seeds from the Begonia Plant

 - The flower dries up after its flowering season; look for the seed pod.
 You will find it right behind the female flower.